Early life and career of Abraham Lincoln: Ancestry

 Lincoln's first known ancestor in America was Samuel Lincoln, who migrated from Hingham, England to Hingham, Massachusetts, in 1637.
 Samuel's son, Mordecai, remained in Massachusetts, but Samuel's grandson, who was also named Mordecai, began the family's western migration.
 John Lincoln, Samuel's great-grandson, continued the westward journey.
 Born in New Jersey, John moved to Pennsylvania, then brought his family to Virginia.
 John's son, Captain Abraham Lincoln, who earned that rank for his service in the Virginia militia, was the future president's paternal grandfather and namesake.
-Born in Berks County, Pennsylvania, he moved with his father and other family members to Virginia's Shenandoah Valley around 1766.
+Born in Berks County, Pennsylvania, he moved with his father and other family members to Virginia's Shenandoah Valley sometime before 1768.
 The family settled near Linville Creek, in Augusta County, now Rockingham County, Virginia.
-Captain Lincoln bought the Virginia property from his father in 1773.
+Captain Lincoln bought a total of 452 acres in Rockingham County, including some of his father's property, before the family moved to Kentucky.

-Thomas Lincoln, the future president's father, was Captain Lincoln's son.
-Thomas was born in Virginia in January 1778 and moved west to Jefferson County, Kentucky, with his father, mother and siblings around 1782, when he was about five years old.
+Thomas Lincoln, the future president's father, was born in Virginia in January 1778 and moved west to Jefferson County, Kentucky, with his father, mother, and siblings around 1782, when he was about five years old.
 In May 1786, at the age of forty-two, Captain Abraham Lincoln was killed in an Indian ambush while working his fields in Kentucky.
 Eight-year-old Thomas witnessed his father's murder and might have ended up a victim if his brother, Mordecai, had not shot the attacker.
 After Captain Lincoln's death, Thomas's mother, Bathsheba Lincoln, moved to Washington County, Kentucky, while Thomas worked at odd jobs in several Kentucky locations.
 Thomas also spent a year working in Tennessee, before settling with members of his family in Hardin County, Kentucky, in the early 1800s.